 The other night I went to dinner with family.
-At some point between a spring roll appetizer and a chocolate mousse desert, my elderly aunt leaned over and asked, “So what is it you do, now?”
+At some point between a spring roll appetizer and a chocolate mousse dessert, my elderly aunt leaned over and asked, “So what is it you do, now?”

 “Digital marketing,” I answered between bites.